hagrin/security/research-papers/cryptocurrency/mstr.md

 - By doing it this way, the BTC/ratio already accounts for debt conversion and dilution
 - If conversions happen, whether due to maturity and or the execution of the several conversion rules, on these redemptions where the bond holders redeem to get their capital returned, Saylor intends to just issue more convertible debt to buy more BTC which allow him to continue to acquire more BTC.

+What about from the convertible bond buyer's perspective?

 ### What are the Rules for Conversion

 There are several rules that dictate conversion of these convertible bonds (note, these are the rules that are currently being used, they may use different rules in the future) -